davepinch/pinchy.cc/collections/_science/biology/topics/nervous-system/wikipedia/Nervous_system.md

 ---
 title: "Nervous system - Wikipedia"
-type: wikipedia
 date: 2023-07-19
 neuron:
   - "At the cellular level, the nervous system is defined by the presence of a special type of cell, called the neuron.
 Neurons have special structures that allow them to send signals rapidly and precisely to other cells."
-permalink: /en.wikipedia.org/wiki/:title
-related:
-  - Neuron - Wikipedia
+related: Neuron - Wikipedia
+type: wikipedia
+permalink: /en.wikipedia.org/wiki/Nervous_system
 wikipedia: "https://en.wikipedia.org/wiki/Nervous_system"
 tags:
   - nervous system